Reading Time: 5 minutes 32 seconds

 Action: In the process of changing their problematic behaviors

 Maintenance: Maintaining changed behavior for the last 6 months

 Termination: Have accomplished their goals and are confident they can maintain the positive behaviors

 Clients need to play an active role in their wellness goals and process of change.
-So, clients in stages 3-5 are most ideal for health coaching, although individuals in stage 2 may benefit as well.
+So, clients in stages 3-5 who are ready to make a lifestyle change are most ideal for health coaching, although individuals in stage 2 may benefit as well.

-Knowing that someone is there is to check in with them on their goals can help reinforce the commitment to stick with it.
+Knowing that someone is there to check in with them on their goals can help reinforce the commitment to stick with them.
 Step by step, one small change at a time, the client will work toward better health.

-One example of how a health coach can individualize their approach with a client is the way that they follow-up with the client.
+One example of how a health coach can individualize their approach to a client is the way that they follow up with the client.
 Some clients may only need a weekly or monthly check-in whereas others may need a daily check-in to start breaking down their barriers to change.